buckleylab/Buckley_lab_protocols/Soil_chemistry/organic_content.md

 ## Updated

-Cassi Wattenburger (2018)
+Cassi Wattenburger (2018, more detail)
-* more detail and condensed

 ## Printing this protocol